Sporting Club Grants Program

 Category 2 and 3

-All applications must document the cost of course and workshops or provide a quote for external services to verify the project costings.
+All applications must document the cost of courses and workshops in the form of a quote to verify project costings.

 Program area and assistance